risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Start Apache Superset

-Launch an instance of Apache Superset, following the [Launch Superset through Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#3-launch-superset-through-docker-compose) step of the installation guide.
+Launch an instance of Apache Superset by following the instructions in [Launch Superset through Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose#3-launch-superset-through-docker-compose).
 To start Superset, enter [http://localhost:8088](http://localhost:8088/) into your web browser.

-If it is your first time starting Superset and the webpage asks for a username and password, use admin for both.
+If it is your first time starting Superset and the webpage asks for a username and password, use `admin` for both.

 The following UI page should appear.